 - Prevent clogs by flushing drain weekly with boiling water. - Pour 1/2 cup of baking soda into drain, then add a cup of vinegar.
-(It will fizz.)
-Rinse with mixture of boiling water and salt.
+Let fizz.
+Rinse by pouring a mixture of boiling water and salt down the drain.

 Oven Cleaner